Seeingu/icu4xgo/README.md

 # icu4xgo

-This is a Go port of the ICU4X project.
-It includes a C wrapper for ICU4X's CFFI binding, which provides internationalization capabilities for software applications.
+This is a Go binding to the [ICU4X](https://github.com/unicode-org/icu4x) C FFI

 ## Features